Sachin-992/ML_WEEK_3/README.md

 🔹 Step 2: Model Comparison on CIFAR-10
 After that, I created a file to compare three deep learning models on the CIFAR-10 dataset:

-  1)A basic CNN model
+  1)basic CNN model

-  2)A CNN with Data Augmentation to improve accuracy
+  2)CNN with Data Augmentation to improve accuracy

-  3)A CNN using ResNet architecture to solve the vanishing gradient problem
+  3)CNN using ResNet architecture to solve the vanishing gradient problem

 🔹 Step 3: Transfer Learning with Dog Breed Dataset Once I understood CNNs and ResNet, I moved on to Transfer Learning.
 I used a pre-trained ResNet model to classify dog breeds in a new dataset, learning how to fine-tune existing models for custom tasks.